fansible/symfony-ansible/README.md

         host: "%"
         pass: "{{ name }}"

-You can then run your ansible provisioning: `ansible-playbook -i app/config/ansible/prod vendor/fansible/composer/playbook.yml -u root`
+You can then run your ansible provisioning: `ansible-playbook -i app/config/ansible/prod vendor/fansible/composer/playbook.yml -u root`.
+Or for your vagrant: `vagrant provision`

 ## Vagrant